 However, before you proceed, you’ll want to ensure that the mental health professional is licensed in the same state as the person wanting an ESA and that their medical license is fully up to date.

-Next, you should ask for an example of what your ESA letter will look like.
-Once you have a copy, you should check that it contains all of these things:
+Next, you should ask for an example of what your letter will look like.
+Once you have a copy, confirm that it’s a legitimate ESA registration letter by checking that it contains all of these things: